-Where to start If you have not yet configured an Internet connection or a WAN partner on your BinTec router, begin with section B, chapter 1.3.1, page 37.
-If you are already using your BinTec router to connect to the Internet, but
+Where to start If you have not yet configured an Internet connection or a WAN partner on your BinTec router, begin with section B, chapter 1.3.1, page 35.

-- If you are already using your Bin I ec router to connect to the Internet, but have not yet configured your WAN partner, check the entries for your ISP and proceed with section B, chapter 1.3.2, page 40. - VPN license A separate VPN license must be installed before the BinTec router will support VPN connections.
+- If you are already using your BinTec router to connect to the Internet, but have not yet configured your WAN partner, check the entries for your ISP and proceed with section B, chapter 1.3.2, page 38. - VPN license A separate VPN license must be installed before the BinTec router will support VPN connections.
 If you are not sure you have one, verify the license is installed in Setup Tool's Licenses menu.